Volkswagen successfully defends itself against high GDPR fine and warnings

 "The Hanover Regional Court made it clear that, contrary to the LfD's argument, the disclosure of information in the context of the monitorship did not pose any significant risks for the employees concerned," reports VW's legal representative Tim Wybitul in a blog post on LinkedIn.

 Curious: The public prosecutor's office lodged an appeal against the judgment of the regional court with the Higher Regional Court of Celle.
-However, the reasons for the appeal lacked the handwritten signature of the responsible public prosecutor, so the appeal had to be withdrawn.
-The judgment of the Hanover Regional Court is therefore final and VW does not have to pay a fine.
+However, the reasoning lacked the handwritten signature of the responsible public prosecutor, so that the Complaint had to be withdrawn again.
+The judgment of the Hanover Regional Court is therefore final and VW does not have to pay any Fine pay.

 Source: VW partially disregarded data protection when dealing with the diesel scandal - Press release of the Administrative Court of Lower Saxony